nicholaskajoh/alphacoder.xyz/content/blog/deploy-microservices-on-kubernetes.md

     DETECTOR_SVC_URL=http://detector-service
     REDIS_URL=redis://:password@127.0.0.1:6379

 Notice the url in `DETECTOR_SVC_URL`?
 Kubernetes creates DNS records within the cluster, mapping service names to their IP addresses.
-So we can use `http://detector-service` and not have to worry about what IP a service uses.
+So we can use `http://detector-service` and not have to worry about what IP a service actually uses.

 # kubectl
 kubectl is a CLI tool for running commands against Kubernetes clusters.
 To get Kubernetes to run our microservices, we need to apply our deployments and services on the cluster.
 Outlined below are the steps involved.